Fabtech logo

 Run-to-Failure Maintenance

-Run-to-failure maintenance is deliberately allowing a machine to run until it breaks down.
+Run-to-failure (RTF) maintenance is deliberately allowing a machine to run until it breaks down.
 After the failure, reactive maintenance is performed — no prior or preventive maintenance is performed on the machine in advance.

 Corrective Maintenance